ubsicap/usx/docs/notes.rst

 -----

-.. index:: char@style (cross reference); xot
+.. index:: char@style (cross reference); xot, cross reference; old testament content
 .. _usx-note_crossReference_charstyle_xot:

 xot
 ^^^

 :@style: xot
-:Use: References (or other text) which only to be included in publications that contain the Old Testament books.
+:Use: References (or other text) which is only to be included in publications that contain the Old Testament books.
 :Valid In: Any :ref:`usx-note_crossReference_char`

 -----

-.. index:: char@style (cross reference); xnt
+.. index:: char@style (cross reference); xnt, cross reference; new testament content
 .. _usx-note_crossReference_charstyle_xnt:

 xnt